antimof/UxPlay/README.md

 * For other RPM-based distributions which have not yet packaged UxPlay, a RPM "specfile" **uxplay.spec** is now provided with recent
 [releases](https://github.com/FDH2/UxPlay/releases) (see their "Assets"), and can also be found in the UxPlay source top directory.
-This can be used to build an installable RPM package.
-First-time RPM builders should first install the rpm-build and rpmdevtools packages, then create the rpmbuild tree with "`rpmdev-setuptree`".
-Then download and copy uxplay.spec into ``~/rpmbuild/SPECS``.
-In that directory, run "`rpmdev-spectool -g -R  uxplay.spec`" to download the corresponding source file `uxplay-*.tar.gz` into ``~/rpmbuild/SOURCES`` ("rpmdev-spectool" may also be just called "spectool"); then run "```rpmbuild -ba uxplay.spec```" (you will need to install any required dependencies this reports).
-This should create the uxplay RPM package in a subdirectory of `~/rpmbuild/RPMS`.
-(**uxplay.spec** is tested on Fedora 38, Rocky Linux 9.2, openSUSE Leap 15.5, Mageia 9, OpenMandriva, PCLinuxOS;
-it can be easily modified to include dependency lists for other RPM-based distributions.)
+See the section on using this specfile for [building an installable RPM package](#building-an-installable-rpm-package).

+After installation:

-* On Linux and  \*BSD the mDNS/DNS-SD (Bonjour/ZeroConf) local network services needed by UxPlay are usually provided by Avahi: **if there is a firewall on the server that will host UxPlay, make sure the default network port for mDNS queries (UDP 5353) is open**.
-(Uxplay can work without this port by using only the host's loopback interface, but its visibility to clients will be degraded.)
-See the [Troubleshooting](#troubleshooting) section below for more details.
-(With a firewall, you also need to open ports for UxPlay, and use the `-p <n>` option; see `man uxplay` or ``uxplay -h``.)
+* (On Linux and \*BSD): if a firewall is active on the server hosting UxPlay, make sure the default network port (UDP 5353) for mDNS/DNS-SD queries is open (see [Troubleshooting](#troubleshooting) below for more details); also open three UDP and three TCP ports for Uxplay, and use the "uxplay -p <n>" option (see "`man uxplay`" or "``uxplay -h``").

 * Even if you install your distribution's pre-compiled uxplay binary package, you may need to read the instructions below for [running UxPlay](#running-uxplay) to see which of your distribution's **GStreamer plugin packages** you should also install.

-* For hardware-accelerated video decoding on Raspberry Pi, Ubuntu < 23.04 needs GStreamer to be [patched](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) (recommended but optional for Raspberry Pi OS (Bullseye), no longer needed for Manjaro >= 23.02).
-_(Only these three distributions supply a kernel module maintained by Raspberry Pi outside the mainline Linux kernel that accesses the firmware decoder in the Broadcom GPU)_.
+* For Audio-only mode (Apple Music, etc.) best quality is obtained with the option "uxplay -async", but there is then a 2 second latency imposed by iOS.

+* Add any UxPlay options you want to use as defaults to a startup file `~/.uxplayrc` (see "`man uxplay`" or "``uxplay -h``" for format and other possible locations).

+* On Raspberry Pi: If you use Ubuntu 22.10 or earlier, GStreamer must be [patched](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) to use hardware video decoding by the Broadcom GPU
+(also recommended but optional for Raspberry Pi OS (Bullseye): use option "`uxplay -bt709`" if you do not use the patch).

-* To (easily) compile the latest UxPlay from source, see the section [Getting UxPlay](#getting-uxplay).
+To (easily) compile the latest UxPlay from source, see the section [Getting UxPlay](#getting-uxplay).

 # Detailed description of UxPlay
 This project is a GPLv3 open source unix AirPlay2 Mirror server for Linux, macOS, and \*BSD.